shinobi5/skeletor/README.md

 **Install npm modules and generate browser ready npm packages at `src/js/modules/`**

-> npm packages listed in `dependencies` in `package.json` will be processed by `@pikapkg/web` and ready to be used directly in the browser without a module bundling build step.
+> npm packages listed in `dependencies` in `package.json` will be processed by `@pikapkg/web` and ready to be used directly in the browser.
 Search [pika](https://www.pika.dev/) for esm ready packages.

 ```
 yarn